its-webhosting/umich-oidc-login/docs/packaging.md

 https://github.com/its-webhosting/umich-oidc-login/releases

 * Click "Draft a new release" button
-* Choose a tag -> Create new tag on publish: v1.2.0
-* Release title: 1.2.0
+* Release title: X.Y.Z-a  # (change to the new plugin version number)
 * For the release notes:

 ```markdown